Oral care for elderly patients — the overlooked essential

 Daily Oral Care

-Brushing teeth twice daily with fluoride toothpaste reduces cavity risk.
+Twice-daily brushing with a soft-bristled brush and fluoride toothpaste is the foundation, and an electric toothbrush makes a significant difference for people with limited dexterity.
 For people who can still do this independently, encouraging the habit matters.
 For people who need help, you might need to assist with brushing.

 Use a soft-bristled brush to avoid damaging receding gums.
 Replace the brush every three months.
 An electric toothbrush is easier for people with limited dexterity to use effectively.